Blessing of dimension in Bayesian inference on covariance matrices: Proposed Methodology

-The consistency of the point estimators $\mathcal{L}_j^2$ and $\mathcal{V}_j^2$ for $1 \leq j \leq p$ is proven in Section \ref{proof:lemmaPostCon}, Lemma \ref{lemma:post-mean-conv} of the Supplementary Material.
-Lastly, we observed that inference using the CC-FABLE procedure is not sensitive to $(\gamma_0, \delta_0^2)$, and thus we use the default values $\gamma_0 = \delta_0^2 = 1$ in practice.
-Once the number of factors $k$ and the common variance $\tau^2$ have been estimated using $\widehat{k}$ and $\widehat{\tau}^2$, respectively, we then proceed to obtain pseudo-posterior samples of $\Psi$ using CC-FABLE as described before.
+Lastly, we observed that the FABLE procedure is not sensitive to the hyperparameters of the prior for the variances as in \eqref{eq:prior}, namely $\left(\gamma_0, \delta_0^2\right)$.
+Results for a sensitivity analysis by varying $\left(\gamma_0, \delta_0^2 \right)$ are available in Section \ref{suppsec:invgamma} of the Supplementary Material.
+Thus, we use the default values $\gamma_0 = \delta_0^2 = 1$ in practice.
+Once the number of factors $k$ and the common variance $\tau^2$ have been estimated using $\widehat{k}$ and $\widehat{\tau}^2$, respectively, we then proceed to obtain FABLE-posterior samples of $\Psi$ as described earlier.
+We provide a summary of implementing the proposed method in Algorithm \ref{algorithm:fable}, available in Section \ref{suppsec:algorithm} of the Supplementary Material.